GSA/resources.data.gov/pages/_summaries/stat-pol-directive-2.md

   As part of an ongoing effort to improve the quality, objectivity, utility, and integrity of information collected

   and disseminated by the Federal Government, OMB is issuing revised Standards and Guidelines for Statistical Surveys.
-Dated October 25, 2018.
+Dated September 22, 2006.
 source: Office of Management and Budget
 category: Policy
 tags: